 Or Use Your Mobile / Email

 The Indian two-wheeler market is growing at a rapid pace.
 Earlier this year, Indian scooter market overtook the Chinese market in terms of yearly sales.
 The booming sales have been seen in both bikes and scooters in India.
 However, the scooter market is expanding explicitly in India.
 All the scooters available in India are now gearless.
 They provide a sense of freedom and are much relaxing to ride too.
 Automatic scooters, which once were only seen as the vehicle for females have grown up the market and have become much masculine.
-We bring you top ten best scooters from India, which you can buy right now.
+If you are confured which is the best scooter in India and finding best scooter to buy then, we bring you top 10 scooters in India or best scooter in India , which you can buy right now.

 The Activa 125 is powered by 124cc, air-cooled, BS IV compliant engine that churns out a maximum power of 8.5 Bhp at 6,000 rpm and 10.5 Nm at 6,500 rpm.
 The Honda Activa 125 is very balanced to ride.
-It is surprisingly in the top ten list of largest selling scooter and one of the best 125cc scooter in India too.
+It is surprisingly in the top ten list of largest selling scooter and one of the 'best scooter in India' in 125cc segment too.
 It is preferred for its comfortable riding position and the performance it comes with.

 The TVS Jupiter has been around for a long time now.
-TVS launched the Jupiter to take on the likes of the Honda Activa, and the scooter has become India’s second best selling scooter.
+TVS launched the Jupiter to take on the likes of the Honda Activa, and the scooter has become India’s second best selling scooter in India.
 The Jupiter has quite a presence on the road because of its bulbous body shape.

 The scooter also comes with a lot of features, for example, the fuel cap is accessible without lifting the seat.
 There is a hook in the front apron to hang all any bags.
 There is ample of under seat storage, and it can easily fit a single, half-face helmet.
 The TVS Jupiter scooter also gets a rear brake lock that prevents the scooter from rolling off if parked on steep inclines.
 There is also a USB port.